 All hazards and risks on a worksite must be identified, assessed and managed.
-Extreme risks should be managed as a priority, followed by high risks and so on.
 All workers are responsible for identifying and reporting all hazards to a member of the site team immediately and the site leadership team must ensure that reported hazards are safely controlled.
 Hazard reports can be lodged and managed through our Health and Safety electronic platform, Donesafe.
 Contractors must advise Ryman of any hazards and risks they bring to site.
 A risk register is a useful tool to keep a list of current hazards, the rise they pose, and their controls.
 See 'Risk Register' in the following section for information.

-6.4 Risk Control
+Risk Control

 The purpose of risk controls is to reduce the level of residual risk to as low as reasonably practicable.
-Controls are in place to safeguard people in the most effective and practical way.
-The table describes the required control activity associated with each risk level.
+Controls must be in place to safeguard people in the most effective and practical way.
+The below table details the required control activity associated with each risk level.
 It should be noted that the risk score that determines the activity is the current risk score.

-PRIORITY LEVEL LEVEL OF CURRENT RISK IMMEDIATE ACTION 1 EXTREME RISK Stop Activity or Process Immediately Executive management must be satisfied that additional control measures move the risk to the tolerable region before work can commence.
+PRIORITY LEVEL LEVEL OF CURRENT RISK 1 EXTREME RISK Stop Activity or Process Immediately Executive management must be satisfied that additional control measures move the risk to the tolerable region before work can commence.
 2 HIGH RISK Manage Activity or Process Closely Executive management must be satisfied that the high-risk hazard is, and remains, effectively controlled.
 3 MODERATE RISK Monitor Activity or Process Regularly Line managers must be satisfied that the moderate risk hazard is effectively controlled.
 4 LOW RISK Manage via Continuous Improvement Process Hazards deemed to be low risk shall be managed by line management and workers as part of the continuous improvement process.